-The News‘ story implies that Davis’ ex-husband, Jeff Davis, was the sole source of income toward Davis’ student loans.
-Jeff Davis cashed in his 401(k) to help pay for the loan, which Davis has said she took an active role in paying back as she was a practicing lawyer during the time in 1993.
+The News‘s story implies that Davis’s ex-husband, Jeff Davis, was the sole source of income toward Davis’s student loans.
+Jeff Davis cashed in his 401(k) to help pay for the loan, which Davis said she took an active role in paying back as she was a practicing lawyer during the time in 1993.

 But Hannah Groch-Begley at Media Matters points out that temporary restraining orders are employed regularly in divorce cases involving children and commonly contain limits on drug and alcohol use.